aneasystone/github-trending/README.md

 ## All language

+* 【2024-01-24】[lucidrains / self-rewarding-lm-pytorch](https://github.com/lucidrains/self-rewarding-lm-pytorch) - Implementation of the training framework proposed in Self-Rewarding Language Model, from MetaAI
 * 【2024-01-23】[apernet / OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW on Linux
 * 【2024-01-23】[majacinka / crewai-experiments](https://github.com/majacinka/crewai-experiments) - Experiments with local as well as models available through an api
 * 【2024-01-23】[thijsvanloef / palworld-server-docker](https://github.com/thijsvanloef/palworld-server-docker) - A Docker Container to easily run a Palworld dedicated server.